ARGOeu/argo-streaming/README.md

 `--run.date`          : target date in DD-MM-YYYY format

+`--egroup.type`       : endpoint group type used in report (for e.g. SITES)

-`--dastore.uri`       : datastore uri for outputting the results
+`--datastore.uri`     : datastore uri for outputting the results